LocandLoad/Probability-Calculator/README.md

 n is the number of times the event will be run.

-The answer will be in the format of "Answer: " probability from 0-1 " / "  probability as a percentage
+The answer will be in the format of "Answer: " probability between 0 and 1 " / "  probability as a percentage